-Testing Window (Exam Available) January through February April through May July through August October through November AICPA Review & Update (Exam Unavailable) March June September December
+- g Window Available) January through February April through May July through August October through November Review ICPA and Update Inavailable) March June September December

 One or more exam sections may be taken during any exam window, and the sections may be taken in any desired order.
 However, no candidate will be allowed to sit for the same section more than once during any given testing window.
 In addition, a candidate must pass all four sections of the CPA exam within a "rolling" eighteen-month period, which begins on the date he or she passes a section.
 In other words, you must pass the other three sections of the exam within eighteen months of when you pass the first section.
 If you do not pass all sections within the eighteen-month period, credit for any section(s) passed outside the eighteen-month period will expire and the section(s) must be retaken.